 - Daiwa BG 3000

 - Okuma Avenger ABF40b

 - Daiwa Crossfire 2500

 - A lightweight reel that focuses on maximizing effortless casting and reeling.

 - Its body has six bearings, and the body is built with great precision.
-The reel has a very smooth operation.
+The reel has a very smooth drag.